HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-intro.md

 1. `evaluatedResource` SHALL reference resources using USCore profiles where applicable
 1. All resources referenced by `evaluatedResource` SHALL be returned in the bundle by [$report](OperationDefinition-report.html) operation

-*The element Clinical Data Collection Deadline was added as an extension to MeasureReport, "ra-clinicalDataCollectionDeadline" We are asking for comment from implementers if they intend to use this element when generating Risk Adjustments Gap Reports
+The Clinical Data Collection Deadline element, `ra-clinicalDataCollectionDeadline`, was added as an extension to MeasureReport.
+We are seeking comment from implementers if they intend to use this element when communicating risk adjustment coding gap reports from payers to providers.
 {:.stu-note}

 {% include link-list.md %}